MaibornWolff/dcos-deploy/README.md

 * `algorithm`: Algorithm to use for the private key (RSA, ECDSA), default is RSA.
 Optional.
 * `key_size`: Key size in bits to use for the private key.
 Default is 2048 for RSA and 256 for ECDSA.
 Optional.

-One example usecase for this is a service secured with TLS client certificate authentication (e.g. elasticsearch with x-pack or searchguard).
-You configure the service to accept client certificates signed by the cluster-internal DC/OS CA. Then using the `cert` entity provide appropriate certificates as secrets to your client services.
-The keys and certificates are securely kept inside the cluster and using the [path restrictions](https://docs.d2iq.com/mesosphere/dcos/2.0/security/ent/#spaces-for-secrets) for secrets can only be accessed by authorized services.
+You can use this feature if you want to secure communication between services inside DC/OS.
+For each service you define a corresponding `cert` entity.
+The keys and certificates are securely kept inside the cluster and using the [path restrictions](https://docs.d2iq.com/mesosphere/dcos/2.0/security/ent/#spaces-for-secrets) for secrets can only be accessed by the intended services.

+All names from the `hostnames` option will be added to the SAN part of the certificate.
+If your service requires the `CN` to be set you must add it to the `dn` option, otherwise the certificate will not have one.

+Once the certificate has been created any changes in any of the options will not be detected and will not trigger the creation of a new certificate unless the secrets for key and cert are deleted beforehand.
+Also be aware that the created certificates are valid for about 10 years and there is no way to revoke certificates.
+As such please only use them inside your DC/OS cluster.

 ### Package repository
 `type: repository` defines a package repository.
 It has the following specific options: